A private home lodging located in Manuel Antonio, Costa Rica with a spectacular post card ocean/ jungle view.

 All our guests may use the deck and livingroom/kitchen area of the teak house.
 The view is spectacular and there is a hammock and lots of deck chairs to sit and watch the monkeys passing though the trees.

-If this rooms is already booked please check our other pages for availability.
 I will only receive guests after 6 pm by direct request, so ask first if you plan on arriving at night.

 Sorry no arrivals after 6 pm

-I discover Manuel Antonio 38 years ago after graduating the University of California in Berkeley.
+I discover Manuel Antonio 41 years ago after graduating the University of California in Berkeley.
 Don Melton and myself first did a research project in the National Park and adjoining beaches and decided to make Punta Quepos our home.
 Don was the local historian and gave educational talks for many groups including National Geografic.
 We were among the founders of the first Chamber of Tourism in Manue Antonio, founders of ASCONA (Quepos first conservation organization), and have continued to be active in civic and conservations groups to date.
-I am currently working with a group to establish an animal shelter here in our area. (website hidden) We worked for many years on the problem of drownings (see page 7).
+I am currently working with a group to establish an animal shelter here in our area.
+We worked for many years on the problem of drownings (see page 7).
 I ran my gift shop LA BUENA NOTA for many years and because of my extensive knowledge of Costa Rica, I can answer most questions about our area and some advice about other tourist destinations in Costa Rica.